TeppoJouttenus/curating/modules/curate.md

 {
 "name": "curate",
 "version" : "0.1",
-"title" : "Getting started with curation", "description" : "Quick intro to the basics of curation on Outlearn", "freshnessDate" : 2015-10-06,
+"title" : "Getting Started with Curation", "description" : "Quick intro to the curation tasks.", "freshnessDate" : 2015-10-06,
 "license" : "All Rights Reserved"
 }